 - Lengthier payment terms

 If your product lends itself to mass production, this might be a non-issue.
 But if you toil away on every piece, then selling wholesale might deplete your resources quickly.

-Wholesale is great for people who can mass produce a product and get it to market efficiently.
+Wholesale is excellent for people who can mass-produce a product and get it to market efficiently.
 It’s also a more professional environment, as you will be interacting with other business people, and not necessarily the public.